IRA penalty exceptions

 • The Internal Revenue Service (IRS) allows for exceptions to the penalty in some cases

-A distribution is the withdrawal of assets from an IRA, which may result in tax consequences and penalties.
+A distribution is the withdrawal of assets from an IRA that may result in tax consequences and penalties.
 Distributions to IRA owners under the age of 59½ are considered early distributions.
 Deductible contributions and earnings are subject to taxes, and unless an exception applies, a 10% early distribution penalty will be incurred.
-For SIMPLE IRAs, if the participant has not been in the plan for at least two years, the penalty increases to 25%.
+For SIMPLE IRAs, if the participant has not been in the plan for at least 2 years, the penalty increases to 25%.

 Exceptions